 This one pot pearl couscous dish with veggies and chickpeas is an easy dinner recipe that will help you incorporate more beans into your diet this year!
 It comes together in about 30-40 minutes and you’ll mix in veggies, chickpeas, greens, and some coconut milk for extra creaminess.
 Serves about 3 people (or 2 people with one serving of leftovers!).
+Watch the recipe video and get the full recipe below!

 Prep time: 5-10 minutes